nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 <p align="center"><img alt="icon" src="https://raw.githubusercontent.com/AY2223S1-CS2113T-W11-1/tp/master/docs/images/icon.png"></p>

-`IMPORTANT:` In this pre-release version, the diagrams in this user guide are rendered on-the-fly as the webpage is loaded.
+`IMPORTANT:` In this pre-release version, the diagrams in this guide are rendered on-the-fly as the webpage is loaded.
 **If your internet connection is unstable, the diagrams may appear as broken links.**
 You may need to refresh the webpage several times if the diagrams are not loaded in time.